Material-Blazor/Material.Blazor/articles/Installation.md

 <script src="_content/BlazorMdc/blazormdc.js"></script>
 ```

-We also provide minified `blazormdc.css.min` and `blazormdc.js.min`.
+We also provide minified `blazormdc.min.css` and `blazormdc.min.js`.
 Add the BlazorMdc namespace to your project as above.

 ### Package versions